Tensai-Kun13/Rubiks-Guides/beginners-method/03_first_layer.md

 Uh-oh!
 One of your white corner pieces might already be in the right spot… but it's twisted the wrong way.
 That means it’s **“in jail.”**

 Here’s a secret: to get it out, you first make sure the white sticker is on the **side**, not on the bottom.
-Then, you do the sexy move that matches the side the white sticker is on (Right Sexy Move for the right side, Left Sexy Move for the left).
+Then, you do the super move that matches the side the white sticker is on (Right Super Move for the right side, Left Super Move for the left).
 That will kick it out of jail and back up to the top layer, where you can solve it normally using the moves you’ve already learned.

 ---